pssst/pssst/README.md

 ### Fingerprint

-The public key of the official API has the following `SHA1` fingerprint:
+The public key of our official API has the following `SHA1` fingerprint:

 `56:3c:b9:03:19:92:f5:03:a2:1f:3f:a7:be:16:05:67:f1:38:04:67`